porsche-design-system/porsche-design-system/packages/components/src/components/action/button-pure/button-pure.usage.md

 ## When to use
   • Use a Button Pure as a more subtle call to action (in addition to Button Primary, Secondary or Tertiary)
   • Use a Button Pure to enable to execute an action (like "submit", "delete", "add" or "edit")
-  • Use a Button to change the state of an application, which almost always happens on the same page.
+  • Use a Button Pure to change the state of an application, which almost always happens on the same page.

 ---